perpetualintelligence/docs/docfx_project/api/index.md

-The .NET core classes for applications on any platform using C#, F#, and Visual Basic.
+The .NET classes for applications on any platform using C#, F#, and Visual Basic.